Accurately Testing Fiber Optic Cables

 So Why Aren’t OTDRs Used?

-Some people think everybody uses OTDRs for fiber optic testing, but
+Some people think everybody uses OTDRs for all fiber optic testing, but

-that’s only for outside plant (OSP) applications.
+that’s only true for outside plant (OSP) applications.
 Most OSP

 installations involve splicing singlemode fiber to get longer runs and